Importing Users from LDAP

 To import certificates, open a command prompt and navigate to <PMP_SERVER_HOME>\bin directory and execute the following command:

 Restart Password Manager Pro server.
 Then, continue with the following steps.

-If your LDAP server belongs to types other than Microsoft Active Directory/Novell eDirectory/OpenLDAP, yon need to enter three more details to authenticate the users:
+If your LDAP server belongs to types other than Microsoft Active Directory/Novell eDirectory/OpenLDAP, specify the following additional details to authenticate the users:

 - Enter the user login attribute in your LDAP structure in the text field for "Login Attribute".
 For instance, for LDAP making use of AD, the entry would be "sAMAccountName" and for OpenLDAP, the entry would be "uid".
 If you are using any other LDAP, make this entry in accordance with your LDAP structure.